cytoscape/cytoscape.js/documentation/md/core/style.md

 You can use this function to gain access to the visual style (stylesheet) after initialisation.
 This is useful if you need to change the entire stylesheet at runtime.

-Sets a new style by reference:
+Set a new style by reference:

 ```js
 // here a string stylesheet is used, but you could also use json or a cytoscape.stylesheet() object